How to Succeed in High School with ADHD: A Teen’s Guide

 Review early and often.
 Immediately after a difficult class, review your notes.
 Then read them again in the evening.
 Reviewing notes on the day you take them can double the amount of information you retain.

 Multitask — quietly.
 Do your homework or read in class, if it helps you to focus.
-(Consider sitting in the back, to avoid distractions.)
+(Consider sitting in the front, to avoid distractions.)

 Follow your interests.
 Look for ways to weave your passions into papers and projects — you’ll be much more likely to focus.
 If you’re a runner and you have to write about ancient Greece, for example, research the history of the marathon.